fengzhen/FPComplete/Pearls of Functional Algorithm Design/reference.md

-Preface	page ix
                                             1	The smallest free number	                        1

                                             2	A surpassing problem	                            7

                                             3	Improving on saddleback search	                   12

                                             4	A selection problem	                               21

                                             5	Sorting pairwise sums	                           27

                                             6	Making a century	                               33

-7	Building a tree with minimum height                41 8	Unravelling greedy algorithms	                   50
+                                           7	Building a tree with minimum height                41

+                                           8	Unravelling greedy algorithms	                   50

                                            9	Finding celebrities	                               56

                                            10	Removing duplicates	                               64
-11	Not the maximum segment sum	                       73 12	Ranking suffixes	                               79
+                                           11	Not the maximum segment sum	                       73

+                                           12	Ranking suffixes	                               79

                                            13	The Burrows-Wheeler transform	                   91

                                            14	The last tail	                                  102

                                            15	All the common prefixes	                          112
                                            16	The Boyer-Moore algorithm	                      117
                                             17	The Knuth-Morris-Pratt algorithm	              127
-18	Planning solves the Rush Hour problem	          136 19	A simple Sudoku solver	                          147 20	The Countdown problem	                          156
+                                           18	Planning solves the Rush Hour problem	          136 19	A simple Sudoku solver	                          147
+                                           20	The Countdown problem	                          156
                                            21	Hylomorphisms and nexuses	                      168
                                            22	Three ways of computing determinants	          180 23	Inside the convex hull	                          188
                                            24	Rational arithmetic coding	                      198
                                            25	Integer arithmetic coding	                      208
                                            26	The Schorr-Waite algorithm	                      221
                                            27	Orderly insertion	                              231
                                            28	Loopless functional algorithms	                  242
                                            29	The Johnson-Trotter algorithm	                  251
                                            30	Spider spinning for dummies	                      258